Fruit & Vegetable Benefits, Growing Tips & Recipes

 Storage Tips for Freshly Harvested Bananas

-Got more bananas than you can eat?
-Story of every successful banana gardener’s life!
+You actually have more bananas than you can definitely finish eating?
+Basically, the same story happens in every successful banana gardener’s life!

-• Cut hands off the main stem as they ripen to slow the process
+• Basically cut the banana hands from the main stem when they ripen to make the same process slower.

-• For longer storage, peel and freeze ripe bananas for smoothies or baking
+• For longer storage, actually peel ripe bananas and freeze them for smoothies or baking.
+This method definitely keeps them fresh for weeks.

 Year-Round Banana Plant Care